 Congaree National Park

 Congaree National Park has a phased reopening system in place.
-Campgrounds and the visitor center are closed, but most trails, roads, and restrooms are open to the public.
+Some of Longleaf Campground remains closed as well as the visitor center.
+Most trails, roads, and restrooms are open to the public.

 Several trails are currently closed due to flood damage, including the Bluff Trail and Boardwalk and Weston Lake Loop Trail.